granthbr/mesos-docker-karaf/README.md

 Introduction
 ===============

+- The Vagrant setup if from this repo: https://github.com/everpeace/vagrant-mesos

 This is a Apache Mesos cluster that runs Apache Karaf, Chronos, Marathon, and a loads a blueprint file with a simple transfer to MQ.